Amani5576/Nebula_Intensity/README.md

 Running the file allows you to get necessary information from the header of the Primary such as :

+The file can be run by running python ./FitExtraction.py on any terminal emulator on a computer with Python 3 installed

 ## DataAnalysis.py file (by Amani5576)
 This file: